/* $Id: pfs_nn_fsys.x 235 2010-06-20 22:23:05Z gerd $ -*- c -*- */

 rblocklist allocate_blocks(trans_id, hyper, hyper, hyper, bool, longstrings) = 9;

-allocate_blocks(tid, inode, index, len, set_mtime, data_pref)
+allocate_blocks(tid, inode, index, len, set_mtime, data_pref):

 Allocate new blocks

-for the range index
+for the range index to index+len-1.
+Old blocks in this

 range are freed.
 Blocks are allocated on various nodes